top of page

 What is dyslexia?

-Many learn coping strategies, but have continuing difficulties with spelling and writing.
+Many learn coping strategies, but have continuing difficulties with spelling, writing, reading comprehension and information processing.
 They typically also have problems with numbers and other symbols, with making fine distinctions between sounds, and with holding large pieces of information like phone numbers in their memory.
 Problems with text often go along with advantages in other areas - creativity, empathy and strong visual-spatial skills.
 The exact pattern of problems and skills varies widely between individuals.

 Dyslexia is a clear physical syndrome.
 It affects all levels of intelligence, and is nothing to do with ‘he's just thick’ or ‘she's too lazy to try’.